Kirti Mishra, PhD

 Research Interests

-Dynamics and control, data-driven and learning control, repetitive processes
+Core areas: Dynamics and control, data-driven and learning control, repetitive processes

-Robotics: Human-robot interaction (HRI) in manufacturing and physical rehabilitation, wearable and collaborative robots; human motor control system
+Robotics: Human-robot interaction (HRI) in manufacturing and physical rehabilitation, wearable and collaborative robots, human motor control system

 Mobility: Driver-vehicle interaction in modern vehicles, automotive powertrain control and automated calibration